rfbj/IRONHACK-DATA-ANALYSIS/PROJECTS/Data Cleaning - Shark Attack/README.md

 Considering that we'd like to enrich this project, as for our future plans we'd like to deepen our research and check how does shark attacks relate to moon phases?
 This currently is our work in progress.

+## How did we treat our data?
+(Tech/Libs used)

+---

+Data treatment in this project has mostly been performed with PANDAS library and Python.

+## Our conclusions

+---

+Most shark attacks took place in USA and were unprovoked, which leads to the conclusion that we should install our company's headquarters in United States.
+Surprisingly, more than 70% of incidents were unprovoked, what shows us that warning and educating bathers ir more important than selling any kind of product.
+Therefore, our company should aim on providing services instead of selling any sort of anti-shark product.
+Such services should be offered to local authorities, which should be our target audience